-The Programme of Investment
+The programme of investment

 We want visitors to stay longer and spend more regenerating our towns and cities.
 We plan to do this by creating internationally visible tourism products that will extend the tourist route from Belfast through Carrickfergus, towards the breathtaking Causeway Coast and Glens along North Down and into the majestic Mourne Mountains.
-In addition, if the Belfast Region is to achieve its potential, it is also vital that investment is directed towards towns which have suffered from industrial decline and economic restructuring, so that they have the opportunity to play a full part in the Region’s growth.
+If the Belfast Region is to achieve its potential, it is also vital that investment is directed towards towns which have suffered from industrial decline and economic restructuring, so that they have the opportunity to play a full part in the region’s growth.
 Supporting major regeneration projects will help to transform the economic potential of key towns across the region.

 Belfast Story Destination Hub